Thank you for your interest, passion, and support during this uncertain time for our communities, our families, and our world.

 The 402 Service Program

-Applications for the Spring 2020 program are now closed.
+Applications for the Fall 2020 program coming soon!
 If you would like to be on an interest list for future semesters, please share your information here.

 Completely KIDS, Monday 4:00-6:30 (youth after school program)